 Lucy’s fossil was discovered in Ethiopia in 1974.
 The skeleton of the small female hominin is one of the best examples ever found and confirms that our ancestors walked upright, even though they were not capable of walking long distances on the ground, proving that this feature came into the human lineage long before the development of a bigger brain.

-Next to the replica of Lucy’s skeleton you will also find a replica of the Laetoli footprints, showing the footprints of a biped hominin.
+Next to the replica of Lucy’s skeleton, you will also find a replica of the Laetoli footprints, showing the footprints of a biped hominin.

-Earthquake Simulator
+10. Earthquake Simulator

-The Earthquake simulator shows what it was like during the earthquake in Kobe, Japan, that happened on the morning of January 27, 1995, and was registered as a magnitude of 6.9 (7.3 on the Richter scale).
+The Earthquake simulator shows what it was like during the earthquake in Kobe, Japan, on the morning of January 27, 1995, which was registered as a magnitude of 6.9 (7.3 on the Richter scale).
+Using the simulator is completely free.

 Behind the Scenes Tour